LeeAnnEditor/o365hq/services/Microsoft Teams - Tenant-to-Tenant Migration.md

 3. Channels inside Teams
 4. User membership information

-### IT Partner responsibility
+### IT Partner responsibilities

-1. Identify data such as Team, Channel and the Files contained in them in the source tenant.
+1. Identify data such as the team, channel, and the files contained in them in the source tenant
-2. Creation of appropriate Team and Channel structure in the destination tenant.
+2. Creation of appropriate team and channel structure in the destination tenant
-3. Transfer files stored in the Team and channel to a new tenant.
+3. Transfer files stored in the team and channel to a new tenant
-4. Providing owner access to all Teams in destination tenant.
+4. Providing owner access to all Teams in destination tenant

-### Client responsibility
+### Client responsibilities

-1. Provide a dedicated point of contact responsible for working with IT Partner.
+1. Provide a dedicated point of contact responsible for working with IT Partner
-2. Coordinate any outside vendor resources and schedules.
+2. Coordinate any outside vendor resources and schedules, if needed
-3. If Microsoft Team desktop clients are to be used for connectivity to Office 365, reconfigure those clients.
+3. If Microsoft Team desktop clients are to be used for connectivity to Office 365, reconfigure those clients
-4. Manage users membership in Teams.
+4. Manage user membership in Teams

-### Out of the scope for this project (additional cost items)
+### Outside the scope of this project (additional cost items)

-1. Inform users about upcoming changes.
+1. Inform users about upcoming changes
-2. Desktop software settings.
+2. Desktop software settings

 ### Prerequisites

-1. You must have global-admin level access to the source Office 365 tenant.
+1. You must have global admin level access to the source Office 365 tenant
-2. You must have global-admin level access to the destination Office 365 tenant with Team license available.
+2. You must have global admin level access to the destination Office 365 tenant with Teams license available

 ### Plan

-May vary depending on your needs.
+The plan may vary depending on your needs.

-1. Kickoff meeting.
+1. Kickoff meeting
-2. Determine source data.
+2. Determine source data
-3. Pre-stage migration.
+3. Pre-stage migration
-4. Migration validation and access provision.
+4. Migration validation and access provision
-5. Final data migration.
+5. Final data migration

-### Success Criteria
+### Success criteria

-Users can access the Microsoft Teams service in the destination tenant from their desktop PC's, mobile phones and tablets from any place, any time.
-All the data (Teams, Channels and Files) migrated from the Source tenant to Destination without loss and downtime.
+Users can access the Microsoft Teams service in the destination tenant from their desktop PCs, mobile phones, and tablets from any place, any time.
+All the data (Teams, channels, and files) are migrated from the source tenant to the destination tenant without loss or downtime.